keathley/dotfiles/README.md

 ## About

 Dotfiles are what power your system.
 These are mine.
-They're mostly for OS X since that's what I primary use.
+They're mostly for OS X since that's what I use.
 Everything is organized by topic which allows each topic to load its own path variables, aliases, and so forth.

 ## Install